Privacy Statement

 We may share the personal information we collect from and about you within our organization and with certain third parties.
 For example, we may share your information with:

-• The UI, including but not limited to, certain representatives in its colleges, departments, units, affiliated organizations, volunteer clubs, and student organizations for alumni relations and development purposes;
+• The UI, including, but not limited to, certain representatives in its hospitals/health clinics, colleges, departments, units, affiliated organizations, volunteer clubs, and student organizations for alumni relations and development purposes;

 • Third parties to comply with legal requirements such as the demands of applicable subpoenas and court orders; to verify or enforce our rights, or other applicable policies; to address fraud, security, or technical issues; to respond to an emergency; or otherwise to protect the rights, property, or security of our employees or users; and

-• Service Providers we work with or engage to assist us in providing services, research, products, or programs we determine would provide a benefit to you or our business operations.
-Examples of when we might utilize service providers include, but are not limited to, payment/donation processors; contact information maintenance; market segmentation, which may include asset screening and predictive modeling; and marketing services.
+• Service providers we engage to assist us in providing services, research, products, or programs we determine would provide a benefit to you or our business operations.
+Examples of when we might utilize service providers include, but not limited to, payment/donation processors; contact information maintenance; market segmentation, which may include asset screening and predictive modeling; and marketing services.

 YOUR CHOICES

 We value your trust and want to assure you that we will always strive to be responsible in our management of your personal information.
 You have a choice about whether you want to receive information about the UI, including engagement activities or fundraising initiatives, and which methods of communication we use to contact you.
-If you want to update your contact preferences or opt-out of future communications, please visit our preferences page or contact us at 1-800-982-4295.
+If you want to update your contact preferences or opt-out of future communications, please visit our preferences page at https://www.foriowa.org/emailpref/index.php?source=website or contact us at 1-800-982-4295.

 Furthermore, if you wish to access, correct, update, or remove your personal information (such as your address) from our constituent database, please contact 1-800-982-4295 or email privacy@foriowa.org.
 The UI Center for Advancement will consider all requests from individuals regarding their personal information.
 If required by law, we will grant a request to delete personal information, but you should note that in many situations we must keep your personal information to comply with our legal obligations, enforce our agreements, or for another one of our business purposes.
 If you are an individual residing within the European Union, please see our Notice of GDPR rights for more information on your rights with respect to our processing and use your personal information.